Juhani

 but never finished.

-Managing for sustainable business success through quality is only
+Managing for sustained business success through quality integration is only

 possible if the responsible top management is aware and actively